algernon/dh-exec/HACKING.md

 testsuite to work, it needs to be overridable.

-There is one final environment variable the various sub-commands (but not the actual helper scripts) must care about: DH_EXEC_SCRIPTS.
+There is one final environment variable the various sub-commands (but not the actual helper scripts) must care about:
+*DH\_EXEC\_SCRIPTS*.
 When this variable is set, it contaisn a list of scripts to run (without the *dh-exec-* prefix), and the sub-commands must check that from the set of scripts they would run, only those get run that are in the list.
 This allows users to limit exactly which scripts end up running.

 In case a sub-command finds that it would not run anything, it should run cat instead, to not loose its stdin.